XavierBerger/home-assistant-addons/mkdocs/DOCS.md

 Further information about the add-ons can be found in their dedicated folders.

-## Experimental

-Even if officially published addons are tested and works on my Home Assistant Yellow, addons might not be stable at all.
-Use at your own risk!

 ## Installation

 To install any of the add-ons offered in this repository, you must first add its repository URL to your Home Assistant instance.
 To do so, click the following button